 How do you learn to be an effective leader?
 Follow the 70-20-10 rule.

-The underlying assumption is that leadership is learned.
+The underlying assumption is that leadership is learned, that leaders are made, not born.
 We believe that today, even more than before, a manager’s ability and willingness to learn from experience is the foundation for leading with impact.

 The 70-20-10 rule seems simple, but you need to take it a step further.